 World Heritage Junior Ranger

-Yellowstone National Park one of 24 World Heritage Sites within the United States.
-These are sites that meet at least one of several highly stringent criteria for universal value.
+Yellowstone National Park is one of 24 World Heritage Sites within the United States.
+These sites meet at least one of several highly stringent criteria for universal value.
 To learn more about World Heritage Sites, head over to the World Heritage Junior Ranger web page and become another type of Junior Ranger today.